 If your job means you have to drive, you might be able to get assessed and treated more quickly.
 Many sleep clinics provide a fast-track service for people who drive for a living so your work is disrupted as little as possible.

-You must stop driving and tell the Driver and Vehicle Licensing Agency (DVLA) if you’re diagnosed with OSA and feel sleepy during the day.
+You must tell the Driver and Vehicle Licensing Agency (DVLA) if you’re diagnosed with OSA and feel excessively sleepy when you drive.

 DVLA gives this advice: